MrBlank/Python-CBZ-Tools/README.md

 ### Features
 - Converts EPUB files (single or batch) to CBZ (Comic Book ZIP) format
+- Ports EPUB meta to the CBZ's ComicInfo.xml
 - Preserves reading order of images as in the original EPUB
 - Automatically sets up and uses a Python virtual environment for dependencies